-Coleridge composed his poem, Kubla Khan is a state of semi-conscious trance either in the autumn of 1797 or spring of 1798 and published in 1816.
+Coleridge composed his poem, Kubla Khan is a state of semi-conscious trance either in the autumn of 1797 or the spring of 1798 and published in 1816.
 The whole poem is pervaded by an atmosphere of dream and remains in the form of a vision.
 The vision embodied in Kubla Khan was inspired by the perusal of the travel book, Purchas His Pilgrimage.
 Coleridge had taken a doze of opium as an anodyne, and his eyes closed upon the line in the book, “At Zanadu Kubla Khan built a pleasure palace.”
 But this opened his creative vision, and the poem of about 200 lines was composed in this state of waking dream.
 On being fully awake, he wrote the poem down.
 The theme of the poem is unimportant.
 It describes the palace built by Kubla Khan, the grandson of Chengis Khan, the great rule of central Asia.

-This poem is the finest example of pure poetry removed from any intellectual content.
-Being essentially of the nature of a dream, it enchants by the loveliness of its colour, artistic beauty, and sweet harmony.
+Kubla Khan is the finest example of pure poetry removed from any intellectual content.
+Being essentially of the nature of a dream, it enchants by the loveliness of its color, artistic beauty, and sweet harmony.
 Its vision is wrought out of the most various sources –oriented romance and travel books.
-Its remote setting and its delicate imaginative realism renders it especially romantic.
+Its remote setting and its delicate imaginative realism render it especially romantic.
 The supernatural atmosphere is evoked chiefly through suggestion and association.
 The musical effect of the poem is unsurpassed.
 The main appeal of the poem lies in its sound effects.
 The rhythm and even the length of the lines are varied to produce subtle effects of harmony.
 The whole poem is bound together by a network of alliteration, the use of liquid consonants, and onomatopoeia.
 The judicious use of hard consonants has given occasionally the effect of force and harshness.

 Kubla Khan Analysis

 Or, a vision in a dream.
 A Fragment.